PHT-Medic/documentation/docs/cord_demo/cord_python.md

 This code can be downloaded from this [repository](https://github.com/PHT-Medic/cord-pht-demo/tree/master/Python).

 ## Demo Train 1
-The following query filters at each station for female patients born greater than 1960.
+The following query filters at each station for female patients born in a year greater than 1960.
 ```` json
 {
   "query": {